vdavydzenka/PPAOS_Research/README.md

 ## Overview

 This repository contains experimental materials, custom scripts, and data post-processing pipelines from my research on **Primary Progressive Apraxia of Speech (PPAOS)** – a neurodegenerative motor speech disorder characterized by impaired speech planning and programming.
+The integrates my dual interests in **speech science and computational data analysis** and combines clinical research questions with python/javascript programming.

 The study aimed to understand how **listener perception of an individual with PPAOS changes over time**, and whether **brief familiarization training** can improve intelligibility, reduce perceived effort, and enhance communication quality.